threeal/threeal/README.md

 <br/>

-C/C++ enthusiast, experienced with building native app on Linux, macOS, and Windows.
+A C++ enthusiast who is experienced with building and optimizing native apps on Linux, macOS, and Windows.
-Also a fast learner and generalist who can develop many things ranging from a full-stack app using TypeScript, an image processing and computer vision program using OpenCV, to shell or batch scripts for Docker Images and CI workflows.
+Also, a fast learner and generalist who can develop multiple things like computer vision programs using OpenCV, shell scripts for CI workflows, web apps using TypeScript, and microservices using Go.

 ## My Works